 As you already know xlCompare has as less options as possible.
 This is one of the principles of the our software.
+You should not spend your time deciding which option to select. xlCompare should do it for you.

 However, you may want to use different comparison strategies: